paulomarquesc/AzureImageManagementAutomation/README.md

 ## Release Notes

+### Release 12/06/2017
+* Upated the UploadVHD.ps1 file to allow the VHD upload to the tier 0 storage account directly from a managed disk
+* Updated troubleshoot guide due to the change in AzureRmStorageTable related to system default entity attribute called Timestamp that was renamed to TableTimestamp due to conflicts when customers already have a custom attribute with same name

 ### Release 12/05/2017
 * Updated script GenerateTier2StorageJson.ps1 to work with the setup info file directly as the only option and fixed an issue with hard coded storage account prefix, which now is a parameter
 * Updated Setup.ps1 script in order to apply Contributor role assigment at the resource group level instead of subscription level